 Standard Nonlinear Programming Solvers

 AIMMS supports the solvers CONOPT, Knitro, IPOPT, SNOPT and MINOS to solve nonlinear programming models.
-AIMMS also supports the global Optimization (GO) solver BARON, which can find global optima for a certain subset of nonlinear programming problems, while the other solvers only guarantee local optima.
+AIMMS also supports the global Optimization (GO) solvers BARON and Octeract, which can find global optima for a certain subset of nonlinear programming problems, while the other solvers only guarantee local optima.